rigetti/pyquil/CONTRIBUTING.md

 The [`rigetti/forest`](https://hub.docker.com/r/rigetti/forest) Docker image is built and pushed to DockerHub automatically as part of the CI pipeline.
 Developers can also build the image locally by running `make docker` from the top-level directory.
-This creates an image tagged by a shortened version of the current git commit hash.
+This creates an image tagged by a shortened version of the current git commit hash (run `docker images` to see all local images).
 To then start a container from this image, run:

 ```bash
 docker run -it rigetti/forest:COMMIT_HASH
 ```

 Where `COMMIT_HASH` is replaced by the actual git commit hash.
-This will drop you into an `ipython` REPL with pyQuil installed and quilc / qvm servers running in the background.
+This will drop you into an `ipython` REPL with pyQuil installed and `quilc` / `qvm` servers running in the background.
 Exiting the REPL (via `C-d`) will additionally shut down the Docker container and return you to the shell that ran the image.